Our use of Cookies

 Why is the audit process based on a timescale e.g. monthly rather than the number of consignments being exported?

 The Authorised Person(s) are authorised to carry out the official phytosanitary inspection function; whether that is for one consignment or many.
-Audits may come in the form of announced or unannounced and authorised person will be expected to demonstrate that they are still competent in conducting a plant health inspection.
+Audits may come in the form of announced or unannounced and AP's will be expected to demonstrate that they are still competent in conducting a plant health inspection.

 How long will the audit take?